 The Phineas Carman Mill

-The Phineas Carman Mill, possibly dating from as far back as 1749, was on the Pine Plains - Amenia Road (County Route 83), about halfway between the hamlets of Bethel in Pine Plains and Shekomeko (not to be confused with the Native American village of that name) in North East.
+The Phineas Carman Mill, believed to date as far back as the 1740s, was on the Pine Plains - Amenia Road (County Route 83), about halfway between the hamlets of Bethel in Pine Plains and Shekomeko (not to be confused with the Native American village of that name) in North East.
 It is interesting to note that between municipal name changes and shifting boundaries, the mill site location changed multiple times over the years without it ever physically moving.
 It began in North East Precinct in the Little Nine Partners Patent, then moved to Crum Elbow Precinct, then Amenia Precinct, then the Town of Amenia, then the Town of North East, all within the Great Nine Partners Patent.

-Lot 14 of the Little Nine Partners Patent went to James Graham in the deed of partition, and this is where the mill was subsequently built, but the Grahams soon discovered that what was on paper did not necessarily translate into physical possession.
-That's because the southern part of the lot where the mill was located was in "the Gore", a hotly contested wedge-shaped strip of land between the Little Nine and Great Nine patents which the patentees of both fought over for half a century (see "The Little Nine Partners Patent" page).
-In those days, possession was nine-tenths of the law, so when in 1768 Joseph Harris, who owned land in the Great Nine (possibly the same Harris who was the scythe-maker, uncle of John Harris), took possession of the mill by putting a fence around it "in the night", the Grahams struggled for years to reclaim it.
+Lot 14 of the Little Nine Partners Patent went to James Graham in the deed of partition, but the Grahams soon discovered that what was on paper did not necessarily translate into physical possession.
+That's because the southern part of the lot, which is where the mill was located, was in "the Gore", a hotly contested wedge-shaped strip of land between the Little Nine and Great Nine patents which the patentees of both fought over for half a century (see "The Little Nine Partners Patent" page).
+In those days, possession was nine-tenths of the law.
+Johannes Rau of Moravian fame may have built the mill in the 1740s during the brief period he possessed Gore Lot, No. 3.
+Then in 1768 Joseph Harris, who owned land in the Great Nine (possibly the same Harris who was the scythe-maker, uncle of John Harris), took possession of the mill by putting a fence around it "in the night".
+The Grahams struggled for years to reclaim it.
 It wasn't until 1789 that James Graham's son Augustine was able to regain possession by suing to evict the current squatter, Coonrad Smith, and then requiring Smith to take out a lease on the property.
 The terms of the lease were for an annual rent of one hundred twenty bushels of wheat, twenty to be ground "toll free" and payment of all taxes.
 However, Augustine was only able to hold onto the mill for a short time, and Huntting discusses the ongoing legal battles over ownership in his history.